MicrosoftDocs/mixed-reality/mixed-reality-docs/cursors.md

 The ray cursor is a cursor attached at the end of a far targeting ray.
 In Windows Mixed Realiry of immersive headsets, the rays shoot out from motion controllers with a dot cursor at the end.
 In HoloLens 2, we leaverage the mental modal of motion controller rays to have the rays come from the hand palms.
 This makes the interactions modals of "motion controller" and "point and commit with hands" in sync.
 We use the a ring shape to represnet the curosr, instead of a dot, to keep consistant with the finger cursor in HoloLens 2.

 ## Head-gaze cursor
 The head-gaze cursor is a cursor attached at the end of head-gaze vector (an invisible ray controlled by the position and rotation of the head).
 In "head-gaze and commit" model, the head-gaze cursor has to work with other commit inputs, such as air tap gesture and voice commands, to execute the manipulation.
 In HoloLens, users can freely switch between suggested commit inputs.
-In HoloLens 2, users can also switch between "hand rays" and "Head-gaze and commit" except commit with air tap gesture.
+In HoloLens 2, users can also switch between "hand rays" and "Head-gaze and commit" excepts using air tap gesture as the way of commit.

 ## Cursor customization principles